Kremlin critic Navalny says locked up in 'concentration camp' - RFI

 Earlier this month, activist Konstantin Kotov, who spent nearly two years at the colony for violating protest rules, described to AFP an environment in which inmates are not treated "like people".

+In February, Europe's rights court told Moscow to release the opposition politician out of concern for his life, a call Russia swiftly rejected.

+In his Instagram post, Navalny said that at night he was woken up "every hour" by a man who snaps a photo of him and announces that the convict who is "prone to escape" is still in his cell.

-In mid-January, Navalny was taken into police custody shortly after landing at a Moscow airport from Germany, where he had been treated for poisoning with the Soviet-era nerve toxin Novichok.
+In mid-January, the Kremlin critic was taken into police custody shortly after landing at a Moscow airport from Germany, where he had been treated for a near-fatal poisoning with the Soviet-era nerve toxin Novichok.

 The anti-graft campaigner, who gained prominence for his investigations into the wealth of Russia's elites, insists the poisoning was carried out on the orders of President Vladimir Putin.

-The Kremlin has repeatedly denied the claim, but is yet to launch a probe into the attack.
+The Kremlin has repeatedly denied the claim, but has yet to launch a probe into the attack.

 © 2021 AFP